308th Fighter Squadron: Modern era

 The 308th ranks tenth as the most highly decorated unit in Air Force history among the 152 fighter squadrons that were ever active.
-With a long and distinguish service record dating from 1942, it has service around the world from Southeast Asia to Europe.
+Since 1942, it has served around the world from Southeast Asia to Europe.

 Fighter Training

 The 308th ("Emerald Knights", Tailband: Green & White (checkerboard)), flew Block 42 F-16C/Ds conducting F-16 Fighting Falcon training for active duty USAF pilots.

 On 25 June 2015 the unit inactivated.

 On 5 December 2018, the USAF reactivated the 308th Fighter Squadron as an F-35A Lightning II training unit, primarily training F-35 crew for the Royal Danish Air Force and Royal Netherlands Air Force at Luke Air Force Base.